-News Corporation is a broadcasting business based in the US.
-News Corporation shares (NWS) are listed on the NASDAQ and all prices are listed in US Dollars.
-News Corporation employs 24,000 staff and has a trailing 12-month revenue of around 0.00.
+News Corp B is an entertainment business based in the US.
+News Corp B shares (NWS) are listed on the NASDAQ and all prices are listed in US Dollars.
+News Corp B employs 24,000 staff and has a trailing 12-month revenue of around 0.00.

 |Wall St. target price||$32.60|

 |Earnings per share (TTM)||$0.84|